Advocacy and Policy Work

 - Build partnerships with policymakers to achieve policy reforms that improve the quality of life for those that foundations seek to serve

-Examples of some of our policy positions
+Examples of our policy positions

 Our mission is to strengthen communities by bringing people, information and resources together.
 We can only achieve our goals if state and federal policies advance the work of our sector.
 This includes tax policy that encourages charitable giving to nonprofit organizations that support communities across our state, but we also take positions on other matters of importance to the sector.
 Some of our key positions and legislative proposals are listed below.